Height/Weight: 5’11, 180 lbs

 There are a couple main weaknesses that are apparent when watching Markus play.
 The first one is his defense, specifically his defensive fundamentals.
 Markus Howard is a huge liability in the paint due to his lack of size.
 The opposition loves throwing him into a pick and roll and forcing Howard to switch onto the big.
 Then once he switches, he seems like he doesn’t really know what to do:

-In this play, it’s hard to tell what Howard was even doing.
 Marquette shouldn’t be willing to switch as much and they should force Howard to fight over that screen and stay with his guy.
-As soon as Markus Howard had to switch, he was doomed and looked just confused and lost.
+As soon as Markus Howard has to switch, he is doomed and seems just confused and lost.

 Another weakness on that side of the ball is the fact that Howard becomes a ball watcher too often: